Highland Railway River class: Sale to Caledonian Railway

 The Highland managed to sell all six locomotives to the Caledonian Railway, allegedly for a price of £500 per engine.
 They were out of gauge to the CR as well, but modifications were minor and quickly made.

 In Caledonian service they proved reliable and were well liked by their crews, despite having external cylinders when "native" classes had inside cylinders.
 They mostly worked on fast goods between Aberdeen and Carlisle with many footplatemen and shed mechanical staff finding them better than the CR's own 4-6-0 designs.

 LMS service

 By the 1920s the effects of hammer blow were more widely understood, and the class was found to work safely over the Highland Main Line.
 In fact, taking hammer blow into account, the total weight the 'Rivers' put onto the track was about 1 LT less than the 'Clan' 4-6-0s meant to replace them.
 Some of the weaker bridges on the Highland had been strengthened by that time regardless.
 Thus the 'Rivers' ended service on the line they had been built for, the last example being withdrawn and scrapped in 1946.

+The LMS gave them the numbers 14756–61, and the power classification 4; this was revised to 4P in 1928.
+Between 1923 and 1926, the locomotives received the LMS red livery, but were later repainted black.
+Withdrawal commenced in 1936, but was not completed until 1946.